variant-bio/SABR/README.md

 ## Cohort and Data Overview

 The SABR cohort consists of 754 individuals who participanted in the AWI-Gen cohort and were recontacted and reconsented for this study.
 Venous whole blood samples were taken and used to carry out WGS at a median depth of 5.1x and paired-end, stranded RNA-sequencing with globin and rRNA depletion at a median depth of 30M mapped read pairs.
+All data are made available for non-commercial use only.

+**All coordinates are provided in GRCh38**

 - Individual-level sequencing data quality control metrics and inclusion in downstream analyses - [GitHub](data_tables/S1_participant_metadata.txt)